 Advancing the education of exceptionally promising students who have financial need

-The University of North Carolina at Chapel Hill has received the $1 million 2017 Cooke Prize for Equity in Educational Excellence, the largest award in the nation recognizing a college or university for its success in enrolling low-income students and supporting them to successful graduation.
+UNC-Chapel Hill receives the $1 million Cooke Prize for Equity in Educational Excellence, recognizing success in enrolling and supporting low-income students.

 How schools and policymakers can better meet the needs of their students and ensure more equitable opportunity for success.

 Articles detail concerning trends in elite college admissions, gifted screening, and federal policy changes.
 Also, new research on “Making College Affordable."

 The report examines numerous barriers preventing low-income students from enrolling and persisting in college, and presents 11 recommendations for institutions.